 Measure of Operations-The statement of activities reports all changes in net assets, including changes in net assets from operating and nonoperating activities.
-Operating activities consist of Get Lit's youth poetry and spoken word services; interest and dividends earned on investments, etc. Nonoperating activities are limited to resources that generate return from investments and other activities considered to be of a more unusual or nonrecurring nature; Get Lit did not engage in any reportable nonoperating activities during the years ended June 30, 2019 and 2018.
+Operating activities consist of Get Lit's youth poetry and spoken word services, and interest earned on savings accounts.
+Nonoperating activities are limited to resources that generate return from investments and other activities considered to be of a more unusual or nonrecurring nature; Get Lit did not engage in any reportable nonoperating activities during the years ended June 30, 2021 and 2020.